Mengzi City

 Mengzi (蒙自 (Méngzì); Hani: Maoqziif Siif) is a city in the southeast of Yunnan Province, China.
 Administratively, it is a county-level city and the prefectural capital of the Honghe Hani and Yi Autonomous Prefecture, located about 243 km southeast from Kunming, and 400 kilometres northwest from Hanoi, Vietnam.
 It is situated in the centre of a fertile valley basin on the Yunnan-Guizhou Plateau 1310 m above the sea level and was home to about 590,300 inhabitants as of 2021 census.
 Mengzi was formerly Mengzi County (蒙自县) until October 2010, when it was upgraded to a county-level city.
-Mengzi is the core region of the central city agglomeration of Southern Yunnan, which is officially regarded as the political, economic, cultural, and military centre of Southern Yunnan.
+Mengzi is the core area of South Yunnan Central City Cluster, which is officially regarded as the political, economic, cultural, and military centre of South Yunnan.

+Mengzi City borders Wenshan City to the east, Gejiu, Pingbian County, Jinping County and Yuanyang County, Yunnan to the south, Gejiu to the west, and Kaiyuan, Yunnan and Yanshan County, Yunnan to the north.

 Name

 The origin of the name

 A widely accepted statement is that the name "Mengzi" (蒙自) was originated from Muze Mountain (now named as Lianhua Mountain) located in the west of Mengzi and now belongs to Gejiu.
 In Yi language, Muze Mountain means a towering mountain.